 Motocaddy M5 Connect

-GM says: The M5 Connect is the world’s only compact-folding, GPS enabled electric trolley.
-It features a completely new frame, wheel and battery design, combining to create an 11 per cent smaller folded footprint than its nearest competitor.
+GM says: The M5 Connect is the world’s only compact-folding, GPS enabled electric trolley to offer smartphone notifications.
+It features a completely new frame, wheel and battery design that allows it to take up minimal space when folded down.
 The GPS functionality comes from the free Motocaddy app, which uses Bluetooth to transfer the distance information to the digital screen on the handle.
 There’s also adjustable distance control to send your trolley off to the next tee and it has the Easilock base to connect it to a Motocaddy cart bag more easily.

 GM says: The Hill Billy electric trolley is the least expensive model in this guide.
 Costs are kept low not by reductions in spec, but by selling directly to users, rather than through golf shops.
 Its price and simple design will suit first-time trolley owners, with a slot-in battery tray and fool-proof speed dial complementing the soft touch, height-adjustable handle.
 The lead acid battery version will cost £259, and the lithium £399.

 - BUY NOW(UK): Hill Billy Trolley for £329 at Amazon